Tuesday, 29 May 2012

 There is something very satisfying about having a bowl of oats porridge in the morning.
 Aside from tasting good it is so healthy for you - you only have to Google 'benefits of oats' to find pages and pages of reasons to eat oats.
 My only problem with a bowl of oats porridge is that it seems more suited to a cold, wintry morning.
 Now that summer is here we need something a bit lighter but just as healthy.
 A bowl of Bircher muesli is the answer - just don't forget to prepare it the night before.

-Prep time: 15 mins plus overnight for chilling
+Prep time: 15 minutes plus overnight for chilling

 Yield: 2 servings